studian/SDC_HW05_Vehicle-Detection/writeup_template.md

 * Labeled images were taken from the GTI vehicle image database GTI.
 * All images are 64x64 pixels.
 * Images of the GTI data set are taken from video sequences which needed to be addressed in the separation into training and test set.
+* Due to the temporal correlation in the video sequences, the training set was divided as follows: the first 70% of any folder containing images was assigned to be the training set, the next 20% the validation set and the last 10% the test set.
+![alt text][image1]
 * Shown below is an example of each class (vehicle, non-vehicle) of the data set.
-![alt text][image1]
+* In the process of generating HOG features all training, validation and test images were normalized together and subsequently split again into training, test and validation set.
+* Each set was shuffled individually.
 ![alt text][image2]

 ### Extraction of HOG, color and spatial features
-* Due to the temporal correlation in the video sequences, the training set was divided as follows: the first 70% of any folder containing images was assigned to be the training set, the next 20% the validation set and the last 10% the test set.
-* In the process of generating HOG features all training, validation and test images were normalized together and subsequently split again into training, test and validation set.
-* Each set was shuffled individually.
-* I explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+* I experimented with a number of different combinations of color spaces and HOG parameters and trained a linear SVM using different combinations of HOG features extracted from the color channels.
-* I selected a few images from each of the two classes and displayed them to see what the `skimage.hog()` output looks like.
-* Here is an example using the HLS color space and HOG parameters of `orient=9`, `pixels_per_cell=(16, 16)` and `cells_per_block=(2, 2)`:
+* I trained a linear SVM using all channels of images converted to HLS space.
+* I included spatial features color features as well as all three HLS channels, because using less than all three channels reduced the accuracy considerably.
+* The final feature vector has a length of 6156 elements, most of which are HOG features.
 ![alt text][image3]

+### Sliding window search
+* I segmented the image into 4 partially overlapping zones with different sliding window sizes to account for different distances.
+* The window sizes are 240,180,120 and 70 pixels for each zone.
+* Within each zone adjacent windows have an ovelap of 75%, as illustrated below.
+* The search over all zones is implemented in the `search_all_scales(image)` function.
+* Using even slightly less than 75% overlap resulted in an unacceptably large number of false negatives.
+* The false positives were filtered out by using a heatmap approach as described below.
+* Here are some typical examples of detections:
+![alt text][image5]

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.